PmagPy/PmagPy-docs/_sources/installation/PmagPy_install.md

         [Clang 4.0.1 (tags/RELEASE_401/final)] :: Anaconda, Inc. on darwin
         Type "help", "copyright", "credits" or "license" for more information.
         >>>

-    (Press control-D to exit)

-    If you have Python 2.7 or a non-Anaconda Python, you will need to go back and install Anaconda Python.
-If you installed Canopy Python at any point, make sure you uninstall it first.

 -   If you try to run a **PmagPy** program and you get an ImportError, you are probably missing a required package.
 Go back and install all